tarantool/doc/doc/enterprise/flight_recorder.rst

 Flight recorder
 ===============

-The flight recorder available in Tarantool Enterprise is an event collection tool that gathers various information about a working Tarantool instance, such as:
+The flight recorder available in the Enterprise Edition is an event collection tool that gathers various information about a working Tarantool instance, such as:

 *   logs